Originating in China and one of the most ancient forms of Traditional Chinese Medicine (TCM), acupuncture treats the whole person.

 Many factors are at play, such as the condition being treated, other modalities used in conjunction with needling, the specific treatment plan, and more.

-The bottom line is that acupuncture has been effectively used to treat a myriad of symptoms and conditions for centuries, and has been healing people just like you.
+The bottom line is that acupuncture has been effectively used to treat a myriad of symptoms and conditions for centuries.

 Does It Hurt?